Fully Data-driven Normalized and Exponentiated Kernel Density Estimator with Hyv\"arinen Score: Theoretical Results

 \subsection{Properties under fixed $w$}

-In this section, we provide the asymptotic representation of expected Fisher divergence and expected Hyv\"arinen score when $w$ is fixed.
-At first, for the higher-order expansion of the expected Fisher-divergence and the expected Hyv\"arinen score, we strengthen the assumptions on the data generating process.
+In this section, we provide the asymptotic representation of the expected Fisher divergence and expected H-score with fixed $w$.
+It should be noted that $w$ does not depend on $n$; therefore, we drop the subscript $n$ in this section.
+First, for the higher-order expansion of the expected Fisher divergence and the expected H-score, we strengthen the assumptions on the data generating process.